mozilla/pkipolicy/rootstore/policy.md

 Otherwise, the superseded CRLReason MUST NOT be used.

+#### 6.1.2 TLS Certificate CRL Issuing Distribution Points ####

+A CRL whose scope does not include all unexpired certificates that are issued by the CA SHALL contain a critical Issuing Distribution Point extension (OID 2.5.29.28).
+The distributionPoint field of the extension SHALL include a UniformResourceIdentifier whose value is derived from one of the two following sources:

+1. The UniformResourceIdentifier as encoded in the distributionPoint field of an issued certificate's CRL Distribution Points extension (see RFC 5280 section 5.2.5); or
+2. The URL as included in the "JSON Array of Partitioned CRLs" field in the CCADB entry corresponding to the certificate for the issuing CA.

 ### 6.2 S/MIME ###

 For any certificate in a hierarchy capable of being used for